anarkiwi/sid-wizard/README.txt

      - repeat

-   - each time a MIDI SYNC message is processed, also keyboard is checked (track muting should work via SHIFT 1..3)
+   - each time a MIDI SYNC message is processed, also keyboard is checked (track muting / UNmuting should work via SHIFT 1..3)

    - F4 or <- to exit VESSELSYNC mode
+     (keyboard must be checked -> MIDI SYNC must be still sent)

 ;===============================================================================